EngineerGirl/LewisAndClarkJourney/stage2.md

 # Journey Up the Missouri River
 ## Geography in the region:
 - The Missouri River
-- many streams branch off of the river
+- Many streams branch off of the river
 - Plains, farmland, burning coal beds, and sandbars
 - Pronghorn Antelope, mule deer, coyotes, prarie dogs, and horses
 ## Native Americans in the region (relations, trade, interactions, etc.):